 For information on upcoming registration dates, including advance registration, schedule adjustment periods, and the drop/add period, please visit the UF Registrar's website.

-Before you attempt to register, check ISIS for your registration start time and confirm there are no holds on your record to prevent you from registering.
+Before you attempt to register, check ONE.UF for your registration start time and confirm there are no holds on your record to prevent you from registering.
 If you have a tracking or other type of registration hold, or if you have questions regarding your upcoming schedule, please discuss the matter with an academic advisor.

 Frequently Asked Questions